White65534/BHSD/README.md

 # License

 BHSD is under NCND license. no commerical use.
+Do not modify BHSD for another dataset.

 ![license](https://github.com/White65534/BHSD/blob/main/license.png)